-Organic vs. manufactured fertilizers
+Organic vs. Manufactured Fertilizers

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!